 Wetland impacts appear unavoidable if the purposes of the project are to be achieved.
 As described in the previous sections, both proposed build alternatives, while meeting the purpose and need of the project, would impact wetlands.
 Total avoidance of wetlands is not practicable because of the linear configuration of O'Malley Road and the perpendicular crossing of the wetlands.
-Although the wetland impacts for the alternative preferred by DOT&PF, Alternative One, are slightly greater; this alternative provides increased mobility by accommodating all left-turning traffic, enhanced safety by reducing rear-end collisions and separating opposing traffic, as well as a continuity of roadway width.
+Although the wetland impacts for the alternative preferred by ADOT&PF, Alternative One, are slightly greater; this alternative provides increased mobility by accommodating all left-turning traffic, enhanced safety by reducing rear-end collisions and separating opposing traffic, as well as a continuity of roadway width.
 The no-action alternative would not impact wetlands but would also not meet the purpose and need of the project.

 The impact of these wetland losses is considered minor since they are regionally of low value with the exception of the two riparian systems associated with Little Campbell Creek and Craig Creek.
-The alternative preferred by DOT&PF, Alternative One, includes all practicable measures to minimize harm to wetlands as well as mitigation at Moose Meadows and Little Campbell Creek.
-Based upon the considerations outlined above and in the previous sections, it is determined that there is no practicable alternative to the proposed construction in wetlands.
-The proposed action includes all practicable measures to minimize harm to wetlands all practicable measures to minimize harm to wetlands.
+The alternative preferred by ADOT&PF, Alternative One, includes all practicable measures to minimize harm to wetlands as well as mitigation at Moose Meadows, Craig Creek, and Little Campbell Creek.
+Based upon the considerations outlined above and in the previous sections, it is determined that there is no practicable measures to minimize harm to wetlands all practicable measures to minimize harm to wetlands all practicable alternative to the proposed construction in wetlands.
+The proposed action includes all practicable measures to minimize harm to wetlands that may result from such use.
+To compensate for the loss wetland values the Department will donate a fee-in-lieu of mitigation to the Great Land Trust to replace the loss of an estimated 2.7 debits of wetlands.
+Reference Appendix F for the Anchorage Debit-Credit evaluation of this project.
+Based on current prices, the fee is estimated to be approximately \$150,000.
+ADOT&PF will negotiate final wetland debits/credits with the applicable resource agencies for all impacts to wetlands.